SerenoV7/userscripts/README.md

-# userscripts
+# Sereno's Userscripts
- A bunch of Tampermonkey scripts
+ Just a bunch of Tampermonkey scripts I've written.